Skip to main content

 This large fox by AJ Harris of Enfield contained in a beautiful original Victorian case is still in great condition.
 Dating from about 1890 it bears the maker’s label inside top right.

-AJ Harris of Enfield was a Naturalist and Taxidermist, who began working in the trade in 1871, describing himself as “Bird, Animal and Fish Stuffer”.
+AJ Harris of Enfield (42 Baker Street, Enfield) was a Naturalist and Taxidermist, who began his apprenticeship in the taxidermy trade in about 1881.

 He states in his advertising of 1891 that he had been an apprentice to Spicer of Birmingham.
-This must have been Edward Francis Spicer, the cousin of Peter Spicer.
+This was Edward Francis Spicer, the cousin of Peter Spicer.

 EF Spicer used to work with the famous Peter Spicer in the family business in Leamington, but left that business and set up on his own when he moved to Birmingham in 1872, firstly to premises at 229 Great Colmore Street, and then later to 61 and then 58 Suffolk Street.

-I’d say it’s very likely that A.J.Harris of Enfield had started his apprenticeship with EF Spicer of Birmingham 1871-1872 as soon as EF Spicer first set up there.
-Harris is likely to have at least signed up for a five year apprenticeship between 1872-1877 and quite possibly he stayed there until he left to open his own business in Enfield – sometime before 1890 when this fox is dated.
+I’d say it’s very likely that A.J.Harris of Enfield had started his apprenticeship with EF Spicer of Birmingham 1881-1882 since he was 14 years old at that point and is marked on the census as a scholar.
+It’s probable that he joined EF Spicer in his early days in Birmingham when Spicer had first set up there.
+Harris is likely to have at least signed up for a five or seven year apprenticeship between 1882-1887/9 and it looks like he stayed there until he left to open his own business in Enfield – sometime just before 1890 when this fox is dated.

 This was one of the first Victorian cases that I purchased through a private sale, and I have always loved it.
 Before I bought it, I had no idea of its provenance at all.
 It is only through determined research that I’ve been able to find the story of it.